-Seeing where I was 2.5 years ago and now where I understand much more things than a single line of HTML is huge progress.
+Seeing where I was 2.5 years ago and now where I understand much more things than a single line of HTML is enormous progress.
 And I completely forget that!

 You (and I) should celebrate more.
-Celebrate our accomplishments, doesn't matter how small it is!
+Celebrate our accomplishments!
+It doesn't matter how small it is!

-Last time, I bought myself a cute pen for being able to render a component without looking back at the tutorial.
+Last time, I bought myself a cute pen because I could render a component without looking back at the tutorial.
 Sounds silly?
 Well, it was a small win after all!

 I could encounter another burnout in the future.
-If that time comes, I will look back at this post and remind me that I was there before and I survived.
+If that time comes, I will reflect on this post and remind myself that I was there before and survived.

 I hope this could help you as well if you're in the same situation as I did 😊